 All students funded by Cancer Research UK are entitled to paid parental, sick or long-term leave as follows:

 For Clinical Research Training Fellows (CRTFs): as employees of the Host Institution, CRTFs are covered by para 3.1 and 3.2 above.
 Note, in accordance with the Clinical Principles & Obligations as detailed in para 9.1 below, the Host Institution should waive any qualifying period.

 For non-clinical students, recognising that they are not employees of the Host Institution:

-Cancer Research UK will bear the costs of a non-clinical student’s parental or long-term leave at the Cancer Research UK stipend rate for a fixed duration according to the type of leave taken:
+Cancer Research UK will bear the costs of a non-clinical student’s parental, sick or long-term leave at the Cancer Research UK stipend rate for a fixed duration according to the type of leave taken: